kiml42/SpaceCombatSimulation/README.md

         Use torquers(including engines) to halt rotation (instead of relying on angular drag hack).
         Refactor rocket controller's start delay feature.
         Some way to set the roll of ships to have a direction that should be pointed at the enemy where possible.
-        Sperical trigger around missiles that puts them into max evasion mode regardless of velocity Fighters - using engines as weapons/using guns/both.
+        Spherical trigger around missiles that puts them into max evasion mode regardless of velocity Fighters - using engines as weapons/using guns/both.
-        Destructin only leaves objects with a rigibdbody and a health controller TargetPickers have option to kull all but the best x. improve muzzle flashes.
+        Destruction only leaves objects with a rigibdbody and a health controller TargetPickers have option to kull all but the best x. improve muzzle flashes.
             Create a muzzle flash prefab that is spawned with no additional velocity, or even parented to emitter Prevent fluttery torpedoes.
         Make turrets account for the thing they're on's rotation.
-        Prevent ships that break up immediately.
+        Eyeball turret

+    allow components in the same cubic volume if they wouldn't intersect.
     Turrets should know the ways they cannot turn.
     Store full config of evolution in current generation file.
     Draws should be penalised less if the ships killed each other simultaneously. probably give them the win score - some constant.